balena-io/docs/pages/reference/OS/overview.md

 ### \{{ $names.engine.upper \}}

-[\{{ $names.engine.upper\}}](https://www.balena.io/engine/) is \{{ $names.company.lower \}}'s modified Docker daemon fork that allows the management and running of service images, containers, volumes, and networking. \{{ $names.engine.upper \}} supports container deltas for 10-70x more efficient bandwidth usage, has 3.5x smaller binaries, uses RAM and storage more conservatively, and focuses on atomicity and durability of container pulling.
+[\{{ $names.engine.upper\}}](https://www.balena.io/engine/) is balena's modified Docker daemon fork that allows the management and running of service images, containers, volumes, and networking. \{{ $names.engine.upper \}} supports container deltas for 10-70x more efficient bandwidth usage, has 3.5x smaller binaries, uses RAM and storage more conservatively, and focuses on atomicity and durability of container pulling.

 ### NetworkManager and Modem Manager